DominicMachado/DominicMachado.github.io/docs/latn-199-f20/how-to-read-a-latin-paragraph.md

 - Bracket any prepositional phrases or ablative absolutes.
 - Now you are ready to translate:
   - Start by translating the sentence's independent clauses.
-  - Then, move on to filling in the rest of the dependent clause in order and translating them to add further detail to the
+  - Then, move on to filling in the rest of the dependent clause in order and translating them to add further detail to the independent clause.

 ***